pataprogramming/tones/curriculum/01-piano-chords.md

       (piano note))))
 ```

-The `piano-chord` function definition got two body entries,
+The definition of `piano-chord` has two function bodies (each wrapped
-where the first element of each is a vector of the
+in a set of parentheses).
+The first element of each is a vector of the
 parameters.
-Based on the number of arguments, 2 or 3, either the
+Based on the number of arguments (2 or 3) either the first
-first or second body is executed.
+or second body will be executed.

-If this gets evaluated:
+So, when evaluating

 ```clojure
 (piano-chord :c3 :minor)
 ```

 the first body entry will be used.
-When the arguments are three:
+When there are three arguments, as
+with

 ```clojure
 (piano-chord :c2 :dim 1)
 ```

-the second body is called.
-This is a *seriously* moody chord.
+the second body is called, resulting in a moody, first-inversion,
-There are a lot of different kinds of chords, and Overtone supports
-many of them.
-Here are a few more examples - try "playing" them all in
-a row.
+diminished C chord.
+Overtone supports many types of chords...try
+evaluating these examples:

 ```clojure
 (piano-chord :g3 :7sus4)